My Story

 CURATOR

 I first opened my home in 2002 to exhibit my work as part of the Brighton Festival.
 My ‘Artist Open House’ has featured in The Independent, BBC Homes & Antiques, Evening Standard, and The Spectator.
-I have exhibited the work of over one hundred artists in my Open House including Jane Muir, Cressida Bell, Marion McConaghie, Melanie Porter, Ken Eardley, Paul Thurlby, Eleonora Kova, Graham Carter, Debbie George, Becky Blair, Iris de la Torre, Philippa Stanton, Justine Allison, Maria Rivans, Sarah Hamilton, Shirley Trevena, and more.
+I have exhibited the work of over one hundred artists in my Open House including Jane Muir, Marion McConaghie, Ken Eardley, Paul Thurlby, Eleonora Kova, Graham Carter, Debbie George, Becky Blair, Iris de la Torre, Philippa Stanton (5ft in), Maria Rivans, Sarah Hamilton, Shirley Trevena, and more.

 HOW TO PRONOUNCE JEHANE